Search engine optimisation (SEO): more visitors on your website

 Tips for using hyperlinks:

-• If you can, link to pages within your own site.
+• If you can, link to pages within your own website.
 The longer the visitor stays in your online shop, the bigger the chance they will buy.

 • Link only to websites you trust.
 You are referring a potential customer, after all.
 Only link to websites you would also refer customers to in a conversation.